SAP/luigi/docs/web-component.md

 })
 ```

-> **NOTE:** With Luigi version 1.21.0 we removed the experimental flag for webcomponents.
+> **NOTE:** With Luigi version 1.21.0 we removed the experimental flag for web components.

 ### Write a Web Component